ankitects/anki-manual/src/searching.md

 ## Tags, decks, cards and notes

 `tag:animal`
-find notes with the tag "animal"
+find notes with the tag "animal", or subtags like "animal::mammal"

 `tag:none`
 find notes with no tags